Clinical Research in a Post-Pandemic World

 - Rebecca Schaefer , K&L Gates LLP

 Several weeks into the COVID-19 pandemic, the U.S. Food and Drug Administration (FDA) and the Office for Human Research Protections of the U.S. Department of Health and Human Services (OHRP) issued guidance encouraging researchers to design and implement protocols, policies, and procedures (or revise existing ones) in a manner intended to protect study subjects to the greatest extent possible, not just from potential transmission of the SARS-COV-2 virus, but also from harm that may result from discontinuing trials or deviating from protocols in light of the challenges and restrictions caused by the pandemic.
 As a result, research institutions, sponsors and other clinical research stakeholders began implementing a number of changes.
 Although the FDA and OHRP intended to illustrate how such interim flexibilities may work within the existing regulatory framework, some of these changes may remain fixtures of clinical studies in a post-pandemic world and could benefit from updated regulatory schemes or guidance.
-Until then, researchers and industry stakeholders will have carefully to assess which pandemic-era practices may continue in light of the potential costs, patient safety considerations, and other factors.
+Until then, researchers and industry stakeholders will have to carefully assess which pandemic-era practices may continue in light of the potential costs, patient safety considerations, and other factors.

 How the COVID-19 Pandemic Changed the Conduct of Clinical Studies